 It depends on the courses you’ve taken and the program you plan to complete at Emmaus.
 The best way for us to determine transfer of credits is to take a look at your transcript(s).
 Contact the Office of Admissions to learn more about this process.

 Yes, with few exceptions.
-Students who are married, who are least 24 years old, or who have family living near the college may stay off-campus.
+Students who are married, who are least 24 years old, or who have parents or grandparents living near the college may stay off-campus.

 Yes, each room is Internet ready with broadband service, and each dorm hall is set up with its own wireless router.
 We ask students not to bring external network devices including Amazon Echo, Google Home, Sonos, smart speakers, as well as Apple TV, Roku, Chromecast, Amazon Fire Stick or similar devices.
 (See our student housing section for a thorough description and what to bring.)

 You may bring a pet fish to college; other pets are not allowed in the residence halls.

 For resident students, meals are included in the cost of Room & Board.
 Each resident student’s meal plan includes 20 meals per week.

 For resident students, use of the campus’ laundry facilities is included in Room & Board.
-Students may use the campus laundry facilities 6 AM to curfew each day.
 Students must provide their own laundry detergent.
 Non-resident students are not eligible for laundry use.